theodore-s-beers/collation-for-dummies/index.md

 array comparison on the byte values.

 We need something better.
-Unicode is a large and complex system, and if we want a way of associating code points with collation weights, it will have to be defined explicitly.
+Unicode is a large and complex system, and if we want a way of mapping code points to collation weights, it will have to be defined explicitly.
 That's where the Unicode Collation Algorithm comes in.

 Testing Zig syntax highlighting: